Frequently Asked Questions

 Medical nutrition therapy and intuitive eating are not exclusive.
 In fact, intuitive eating may be a better way to manage your chronic disease.

 Take diabetes as an example: the traditional way to manage high blood sugars is to restrict carbohydrates.
-However, with restriction often comes cravings and bingeing (and also shame when we give into these cravings).
+However, with restriction often comes cravings and binge eating (and also shame when we give into these cravings).
+The restrict-binge cycle leads to bigger swings in blood sugar and less blood sugar control in the long-term.

 The intuitive eating route says: lift restriction, eliminate judgement and shame, reduce cravings, eat in a balanced way (meaning no swinging from extreme restriction to all-out bingeing which leads to more balanced blood sugars).